 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Stir frying thinly sliced bitter melon with meat and fermented black beans is arguably Chinese in origin but versions have sprouted all over Southeast Asia over the millenia.
-Some bitter melon and meat stir fries have ground meat, others have thinly sliced meat, beaten egg is added in some versions, some have chilies while others don't.
+Stir-frying thinly sliced bitter melon with meat and fermented black beans is arguably Chinese in origin but versions have sprouted all over Southeast Asia over the millennia.
+Some bitter melon and meat stir-fries have ground meat, others have thinly sliced meat, a beaten egg is added in some versions, some have chilies while others don't.

 In other words, while the basic recipe has remained the same, the variations are so numerous and, in some instances, a version is found in more than one cuisine.
 That makes it rather difficult to claim that one version is exclusively Vietnamese, for instance, when a very similar one is found in Cambodia.